codeoverflow-org/nodecg-io-docs/docs/samples/obs.md

 ### Configure the OBS sample bundle

-1. In NodeCG, create a new obs service instance using the left upper menu.
+1. In NodeCG, create a new obs service instance.

-2. Enter configuration for obs.
+2. Enter the configuration for obs:

-    The created instance should be automatically selected, if not select it in the upper left menu.
-Enter your obs-websocket connection information in monaco (the text-editor on the right) in this format:

     ```json
     {